hally166/Cytometry-R-scripts/README.md

 ## Influx2CSV
 The BD Influx flow cytometer sorter stores the index data (well positions) of a sort in the .fcs file.
 This script batch exports this information to a .csv file.

+## Aria2csv
+An R script to batch export data from Aria .fcs files.

 ## index_overlay
 Overlays selected or all index data over a dot plot of all the data in the fcs file